-The Faculty of Agricultural Sciences is responsible for higher learning in the agricultural sciences and its basic function is performed at three different levels.
-The main emphasis is placed on the bachelor programs, but it includes a non-degree program in Pre-Veterinary and graduate studies at the Masters degree level.
+The College of Agricultural Sciences is responsible for higher learning in the agricultural sciences; its basic function is performed at three different levels.
+The main emphasis is placed on the bachelor programs, but it includes a nondegree program in Pre-Veterinary and graduate studies at the Masters degree level.

-At the undergraduate level, the Faculty of Agricultural Sciences offers programs leading to a Bachelor in Agricultural Sciences.
-Students are trained in all areas related to the science and art of modern agriculture, as well as in the knowledge and ability to express themselves.
+At the undergraduate level, the College of Agricultural Sciences offers programs leading to a Bachelor in Agricultural Sciences.
+Students are trained in all areas related to the science and art of modern agriculture, as well as in the ability to express themselves both orally and in writing.
 In addition, the student is provided with opportunities for the development of an analytical, critical, and reflective mind.

-To accomplish these aims, the Faculty of Agricultural Sciences offers eleven programs leading to the Bachelor's degree:
+To accomplish these aims, the College of Agricultural Sciences offers eleven programs leading to the Bachelor's degree: